lucasfloriani/my-second-brain/apps/blog/data/blog/css-in-3d-learning-to-think-in-cubes-instead-of-boxes.md

 ---
 title: CSS in 3D - Learning to Think in Cubes Instead of Boxes
-date: '2016-03-08'
+date: '2023-01-15'
 tags: ['article', 'course', 'frontend', 'animations', 'css', '3D']
-draft: false
+draft: true
-summary: Implement it
+summary: GUI.
+It’s a lightweight controller library for JavaScript that super useful for debugging 3D CSS....
-description: Implement it
+description: GUI.
+It’s a lightweight controller library for JavaScript that super useful for debugging 3D CSS....
 ---

 # CSS in 3D - Learning to Think in Cubes Instead of Boxes